dtcenter/MET/docs/Users_Guide/tc-pairs.rst

 The **diag_name** entry specifies a comma-separated list of strings for the tropical cyclone diagnostics of interest.
 This applies when the **-tcdiag** and/or **-lsdiag** command line options have been used to provide storm diagnostics data.
 If a non-zero list of diagnostic names is specified, only those diagnostics appearing in the list are written to the TCDIAG output line type.
 If defined as an empty list (default), all diagnostics found in the input are written to the TCDIAG output lines.

 A TCMPR line is written to the output for each track point.
 If diagnostics data is also defined for that track point, a TCDIAG line is written immediately after the corresponding TCMPR line.
-The contents of that TCDIAG line is deteremined by diagnostic names requrested in the **diag_name** entry.
+The contents of that TCDIAG line is determined by diagnostic names requested in the **diag_name** entry.

 ____________________